profile picture

 An era of gene editing

 The 2020 Nobel prize in chemistry was awarded to two scientists who pioneered the CRISPR gene editing system.
 CRISPR allows us to make precise edits in a genome, arming researchers with a shiny tool and hopes of making a world with less disease and better crops.
 With this project, you will choose a question or problem that you think could be addressed using gene editing with CRISPR.
-After learning how CRISPR works on a technical level, you can design an experiment to edit a gene of interest.
-The last phase of this project has you consider the broader consequences of gene editing.
-You can share your insights in an educational video, infographic, or other mediums.
+After learning how CRISPR works on a technical level, you can see if there are any publications on the use of CRISPR for your question.
+You can also consider the broader consequences of gene editing for your question and similar situations in your field.
+You can share your insights through a literature review or an informal writeup.

 Coding skills